Embedded Computing and Machine Learning MSc

 What our students say

-The flexibility of the online learning is particularly beneficial for those balancing professional and personal commitments.
-The support from the teaching staff and the extensive online resources creates a robust learning environment.
+The flexibility of the online learning format is particularly beneficial for those balancing professional and personal commitments.
+The support from the teaching staff and the extensive online resources provided by the university creates a robust learning environment.